Danny625/angry-birds-physics-engine/README.md

 This started as a playable game, but I upgraded it to show broader software engineering skills:

-- modular Python architecture
+- Modular Python architecture
-- separation of game logic from rendering/input
+- Game logic separated from rendering and input
-- JSON serialization and deserialization for levels
+- JSON serialization/deserialization for reusable levels
-- local SQLite persistence for high scores
+- SQLite persistence for local high scores
-- FastAPI backend for levels and leaderboard scores
+- FastAPI backend for level and leaderboard data
-- pytest coverage for engine, persistence, serialization, and API behavior
+- Pytest coverage for engine, persistence, serialization, and API behavior
 - Dockerized backend setup for reproducible local execution
-- preserved legacy version plus active modern version
+- Preserved legacy version plus active modern version

 ## 📦 Technologies